 A note on the adoption of SonarQube

 The Department of Education's software development journey began with an early embrace of SonarCloud, driven by the goal of enhancing code quality and security.
 Subsequently, a transition to SonarQube was necessitated by legislative requirements.
-To streamline operations and reduce maintenance efforts, they wisely opted for the Azure App Service platform.
-Although a SonarQube Docker image exists, organisational infrastructure limitations currently preclude its utilization.
+To streamline operations and reduce maintenance efforts, we opted for the Azure App Service platform.
+Although a SonarQube Docker image exists, organisational infrastructure limitations currently preclude its use.

 Management of deployments is efficiently handled through Azure DevOps pipelines, minimising the need for user intervention.
 This approach has generally been low-maintenance.
 However, the recent introduction of automated smoke testing, while intended to bolster application quality, has introduced overhead due to the inherent test instability, possibly stemming from application changes.